datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
-The `import` statement used to execute all of the scripts in a project would be most useful in a top-level script called `__main__.py`.
+Code that runs scripts is most useful in a top-level script called `__main__.py`.

 The `__main__.py` script can  {{2}}
-- be run from outside of the project using the project name {{2}}
+- be executed from outside of the project using the project name {{2}}
 - work even if the project is turned into a zip file, e.g. `my_project.zip`. {{2}}

-A great example of how we can enjoy the convenience of including everything in a single file without sacrificing modularity! {{3}}
+A great example of how we can enjoy the {{3}}
+- convenience of including everything in a single file and {{3}}
+- without sacrificing modularity! {{3}}

 `@script`
-such as Bash (Bourne again shell). {{3}}
-Running an entire project
+The script that uses the import statement to execute all of the other scripts in a project should be at the top level and will be most useful if it is named __main__.py.
+Double underscores around Python names are pronounced dunder.

 1. Create a `__main__.py` file in a directory called `my_project`
 2. Include code in the file, e.g. `print("This is my project!")`